torvalds/linux/Documentation/virt/kvm/api.rst

    ``sbi_system_reset`` call.

 Previous versions of Linux defined a `flags` member in this struct.
-The field is now aliased to `data[0]`.
+The field is analw aliased to `data[0]`.
 Userspace can assume that it is only written if ndata is greater than 0.

 For arm/arm64: